-Nancy Steblay joined the Augsburg College Faculty in 1988.
+Nancy Steblay joined the Augsburg University Faculty in 1988.

 Recent courses: Psychology and Law; Research Methods I; Advanced Research Seminar; Introduction to Psychology; Psychology Lab; Honors 250 (Decision-making).